Commercial Waste Hitchin: Recycling and Sustainability

 Local transfer stations and Material Recovery Facilities (MRFs) in the wider Hertfordshire and Hitchin area are key nodes in the circular system.
 We coordinate collections to nearby transfer stations to minimise haul distances, reduce vehicle emissions, and improve overall efficiency.
 Using local infrastructure helps maintain high-quality recycling streams and ensures materials are processed where the value and jobs remain in the region.

-Electric collection van parked at a local transfer station Operationally we emphasise low-carbon vans and smarter routing.
+A close-up view of a person's hand as they insert a clear plastic bottle into a bright blue recycling bin with a curved lid, situated outdoors on a paved surface.
+The bin is made of durable plastic with a smooth finish, and is positioned on a concrete or stone pavement, with a tree trunk partially visible in the background.
+The person's arm is visible, showing a natural skin tone and wearing no gloves.
+The scene suggests a community or commercial waste collection setting, typical of rubbish removal services in Hitchin, and highlights the importance of recycling and sustainability efforts in the local area.
+Operationally we emphasise low-carbon vans and smarter routing.
 Our fleet strategy includes electric, hybrid and Euro VI low-emission vehicles to serve business estates and retail areas.
 Combining low-carbon vans with route optimisation and scheduled consolidation means fewer miles, lower local pollution, and a smaller carbon footprint for each tonne of commercial refuse handled.

 Our commercial waste in Hitchin programme also includes targeted waste audits for business premises.
 Audits identify contamination risks, segregation opportunities, and potential for on-site reduction.
 Audits are followed by tailored plans that address packaging reduction, safe separation of hazardous items, and the implementation of secure recycling points within a sustainable rubbish area to encourage correct disposal.